Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Booking several nonrefundable tickets

-- Not certain you’ll stick to your trip plans
+- Not sure that you’ll stick to your plans

 - Traveling to a dangerous area — Standard trip cancellation coverage might not include changes in travel advisories, but CFAR can cover it.

 - Traveling to an area where illnesses spread or traveling during widespread health conditions